EXPLORATION + EXPRESSION

 Associate Professor & Chair

-Tom Lewis is chair of photography, filmmaking, animation and interactive arts.
-He taught photography and new media at KCAI in 2001 and 2003 and joined the Foundation faculty in 2005, becoming director of the School of the Foundation Year for 2012-2013.
+Tom Lewis is Chair of the Department of Converging Media including Photography, Filmmaking, Animation and Interactive Arts.
+He taught photography and new media at KCAI in 2001 through 2003 and joined the Foundation faculty in 2005, becoming Director of the School of the Foundation Year in 2012-2013 before moving to the Chairs position in the Department of Converging Media in 2013.
 He joined the KCAI faculty after having taught at the University of Washington School of Art, Seattle.
 While there, he also served as an assistant to Rod Slemmons at Crux Photographic Restoration and he assisted Michael Van Horn, curator for “After Art – Rethinking 150 Years of Photography,” at the Joseph and Elaine Monson Collection.
 He was co-founder and manager of CORE 317, an alternative space in Denver, and completed an internship at the International Center of Photography in New York.
 Lewis studied at KCAI on a Presidential Merit Scholarship and went on to earn a B.F.A. degree from the School of the Art Institute of Chicago and an M.F.A. degree from the University of Washington, where he held the Jane and David Davis Fellowship and Parnasuss Endowment.
-His range of expertise includes photography; photographic restoration, stabilization, research and exhibition; installation; archiving; printing; processing; and cataloging.
+Tom is interested in the intersection of early lens based drawing and the materiality of photography.
+He works in both photography and large-scale graphite drawings.
+His work has been exhibited at the Henry Art Gallery in Seattle, and the Museum of Contemporary Photography, Chicago, among others and is represented in a number of private collections.

 Dwight Frizzell, an alumnus of KCAI, is an internationally recognized artist whose interdisciplinary work combines video, performance, installation, music, audio art, and writing.
 His projects emphasize research and a commonality between the fine and performing arts.
 Frizzell’s work about his boyhood neighbor, Harry S. Truman, was featured in the Peabody-awarded “Lost and Found Sound” series broadcast on National Public Radio.
 His art pieces have been shown at major international galleries.
 Currently, Frizzell is developing an opera based on the life of Charles Darwin.
 In addition to his B.F.A. degree from KCAI, he holds a terminal fine arts degree in Sound Design from the University of Missouri-Kansas City.